 When it comes to large quantities of aged leads, you may have better luck with direct mail.
 That doesn’t mean you can’t call them.
 Again, strategy is critical.
 If you do decide to call them, prepare beforehand with a unique sales script.
 There’s a good chance that other agents have already contacted them.
 You’ll want to word things just right to set yourself apart and get the attention of your prospects.

 The affordability of aged leads does make them rather attractive, especially if you’re working with a limited budget.
 The thing is, the insurance industry is becoming more fast-paced.
 And, to top it all off, the TCPA regulations have made them a less valuable purchase.
-While they can work, depending on your experience, time, and nurturing process, they aren’t necessarily for everyone.
+While aged leads can work, depending on your experience, time, and nurturing process, they aren’t necessarily for everyone.
 After all, you have to buy a substantial number of leads and have the time to devote to calling them and hopefully converting one of them.

 If you do decide to purchase aged leads, be prepared to buy a larger volume to overcome their lower quality.
 Additionally, you’ll want to keep your expectations in line with what you pay for those leads.